Mick McCarthy makes 10 changes for Bulgaria clash

 There were senior debuts for Bournemouth keeper Mark Travers and Charlton midfielder Josh Cullen, while there were chances too for Alan Judge, Alan Browne and Scott Hogan.

-Ireland: Kieran Travers; Cyrus Christie, John Egan, Kevin Long, Conor Hourihane; Alan Browne, Josh Cullen; Callum O’Dowda, Alan Judge, Ronan Curtis; Scott Hogan.
+Ireland: Mark Travers; Cyrus Christie, John Egan, Kevin Long, Conor Hourihane; Alan Browne, Josh Cullen; Callum O’Dowda, Alan Judge, Ronan Curtis; Scott Hogan.